charlespeters/postcss-mdgx/README.md

 You can select a theme of style guide with `options.theme`.
 And you can also create original themes.
-When you create themes, please read [theme guideline](https://github.com/morishitter/postcss-style-gx/blob/master/docs/theme-guideline.md)
+When you create themes, please read [theme guideline](https://github.com/morishitter/postcss-mdgx/blob/master/docs/theme-guideline.md)

-All of postcss-style-gx themes that can be used are [here](https://www.npmjs.com/search?q=psg-theme).
+All of postcss-mdgx themes that can be used are [here](https://www.npmjs.com/search?q=psg-theme).

 ### Themes list